 Is there an exercise or foods that will help to strengthen uterus?

 All women can practice exercises that strengthen uterus under the guidance of a physiotherapist.
 Women who practice extreme exercises, particularly exercises that give undue pressure to the lower abdomen must be done with extreme care.
 Otherwise, it can lead to uterus dislocation.

 Fish, eggs, lentils, sprouts are rich in protein content, these foods can strengthen the muscles.
 To overcome the problem of excess bleeding during pregnancy, which results in hemoglobin deficiency, pregnant women can take foods rich in iron content.

 - Women who take medications for excessive bleeding, but it is unable to control the blood loss.

-- When Fibroid tumours gets abnormally large and shows signs of cancer
+- When Fibroid tumors get abnormally large and show signs of cancer.

-- Woman who do not want to get pregnant after many successful deliveries.
-In this case woman’s age will be taken in to consideration before carrying out the surgery.
+- A woman who does not want to get pregnant after many successful deliveries.
+If this is the case, woman’s age will be taken into consideration before carrying out the surgery.